kailas711/HugginFace-NLP-Course/README.md

-# Natural Language Processing with Spacy-HuggingFace
+# Natural Language Processing with spaCy